• Home

 Dear Coaches and Competitors,

-We are excited to welcome you to the 2022 Kennedy Middle School Speech Tournament, as we enter our fifth year of hosting this annual middle school tournament!
+We are excited to welcome you to the 2025 Kennedy Middle School Speech Tournament, as we enter our thirteenth year of hosting this annual middle school tournament!

 Tournament Format

-Three preliminary rounds.
-The tournament will host three preliminary rounds, breaking to finals or semifinals as entries warrant.
+• Three preliminary rounds.
+The tournament will host three preliminary rounds, breaking to finals.

 Events and Rules

-• The Kennedy tournament will be offering 5 events: Dramatic Interpretation (DI), Humorous Interpretation (HI), Original Oratory (OO), Spontaneous Argumentation (SPAR), and Impromptu (IMP).
+• The Kennedy tournament will be offering 7 events: Dramatic Interpretation (DI), Humorous Interpretation (HI), Duo Interpretation (DUO), Oratorical Interpretation/Declamation (OI), Original Oratory (OO), Spontaneous Argumentation (SPAR), and Impromptu (IMP).
 Rules and guidelines for each event are provided below.
+Please note that we reserve the right to collapse events based on the number of entries.

 • No student will be penalized for being undertime, but may be ranked down in a round if the length of the speech detracts from the quality of performance.